The Institute for Disability Studies

 Your donation to IDS will enhance the quality of life for individuals with disabilities and their families throughout Mississippi.

 Here's how you can help individuals with disabilities of all ages and their families.
 Please give to IDS via The USM Foundation.
-Once there, scroll down to "Designations" and select "Give to the area(s) of your choice" and type in "1694" as your selection.
+Once there, scroll down to "Designations" and select "Give to the area(s) of your choice" and type in "1694" in the search and select "Institute for Disability Studies Development Fund.

 Let’s work together to make a real difference.